Posted on 2 Comments

 How much does heat affect the running pace?

-How to stay cool while running in the heat?
+How can I stay cool while running in the heat?

-2) Sip an icy drink before you head out
+2) Pre-Run Hydration: Sip an icy drink before heading out.

-4) Cooling the neck – According to a study published in the Journal of Athletic Training, you may be able to run farther without fatiguing if you hold an icy towel on your neck before you head out.
+4) Cool Your Neck: A study published in the Journal of Athletic Training suggests you may be able to run farther without fatigue if you hold an icy towel on your neck before starting.

 Runner holding LERMX 17 oz Soft Water Bottle & Handheld Hydration Pack